mljar/mercury/README.md

 To use variables in the code simply define the variable with the same name as widget name.
 You can also assign the same value as defined in YAML.
 Please define all variables in the one cell (it can be below the cell with YAML config).

-When the user will interact with widgets and click the `Run` button, the code with variables will be updated with user select values
+When the user will interact with widgets and click the `Run` button, the code with variables will be updated with user selected values.

 Example: